1. About

 Marks chunks holding a block summary. |

-The pseudo-directories (ids 1 to 4) exist implicitly and usually have no object header of their own.
+These built-in objects (ids 1 to 4) exist implicitly and usually have no object header of their own.
 However, an object header may appear for the root or lost+found directories (for example, to record permissions or extended attributes on the root directory).
 Object headers with ids 3, 4 or 0x10 should never describe real objects.

 Object id 0 is not a valid object id.